 To work with these pens, I have a 3d printed doo-dad that goes on top of the pens (model can be downloaded at the end of the blog post!)
 A little extra weight works wonders with these pens to fix the consistency issues.
 Most of the times, I run these pens pretty slowly for best results (and as to not have to do a second pass).

 If for some reason, the pen skips sections of the design, I will copy out those areas in Illustrator, save as a new file, and do a second pass (making sure to leave the pen where it is while I am making the new file!)
-Sometimes I lift up the pen as the Axidraw is running, and only place it down in the areas that are skipped.

 Other Go-To Pens: Micron and Copic Multiliners

 Pens with much more consistent ink flow include any Sakura Micron pen.
 These pens can often be used for multiple prints and bought in multipacks!

 I recommend grabbing an assorted pack to try out these pens at all the different available line widths.
 You can also estimate what your design will look like at different line widths in Inkscape or Illustrator beforehand to help decide on which pen line width!

 The squiggle portrait pictured above was drawn using a Sakura Micron PN Pen in Burgundy!
 Sakura Micron also has very thin pens available for fineline designs (Black 005, also available as a 6 pack of assorted colors, and even thinner - Black 003!)

 Another amazing fineline pens are Copic Multiliners, you can get a 9-piece set to test all the different line widths from Amazon.
 Le Pen Technical Drawing Pens are also great pens for fine line designs (spirograph-ish design above drawn with the Le Pen Technical Pens!)
 Fineline pens often don't last long and may be only good for 1-3 prints.
 These pens need to be used within 6 months to a year!